ReactiveCocoa/ReactiveSwift/Documentation/BasicOperators.md

 ### Merging

-The `.merge` strategy immediately forwards every value of the inner `Signal`s to the outer `Signal`.
-Any failure sent on the outer signal or any inner signal is immediately sent on the flattened signal and terminates it.
+The `.merge` strategy immediately forwards every value of the inner event streams to the outer event stream.
+Any failure sent on the outer event stream or any inner event stream is immediately sent on the flattened event stream and terminates it.

 ```Swift
 let (lettersSignal, lettersObserver) = Signal<String, NoError>.pipe()